 Equities, foreign exchanges, bonds and commodities are all investment options.
-There is a lot to know when it comes to which stock to pick, what kind of currency to buy, and which sovereign bond is the least risky.
-In this case, why not take a glance at some laissez-faire features of investment funds?
+As an investment beginner, there is a lot to know when it comes to which stock to pick, what kind of currency to buy, or which sovereign bond is the least risky.
+In this case, why not start from investment funds?
+Let's take a glance at fund features and advantages of fund investment.

 The composition and investment portfolio of each investment fund is selected and managed according to the investment goals, economic, market trend and conditions through fundamental and technical analysis, in order to manage the risks and in an attempt to generate returns.

 Options for investment funds are either monthly plan (MIP) or lump sum investment.
 They are not limited to premium investors and it costs less to start than you may think.
 Investment funds pool capital from a group of investors, therefore even for ordinary investors with a relatively small amount of money, they can invest in various assets of different sectors and geographies through capital aggregation.
 The entry threshold for most investment funds platforms is not high.
-For example, the entry threshold of “SimplyFund” is as low as HKD 1.
+For example, the entry threshold of “SimplyFund” is as low as HKD 1, providing an affordable way for fund investment beginners to start investing in funds.

 The conventional wisdom has taught us not to put all our eggs in one basket.
 Compared with direct subscription of assets like single equity and foreign currency which could be affected by political, economic or market factors, investment funds may be better at risk diversification by offsetting the losses with profits gained from other stocks.
 Some funds are even able to do cross-border investments to diversify risks across different geographic regions.